Brob2nd/Smash-Remix-Debugged/readme.md

 Q3: Does the mod add new characters, stages, items, songs, or game modes?

-A3: Technically, no, the only "new" character and stage added is Sandbag (Boss character for Samus) and Home-run Contest respectively, it doesn't add any new item or game mode, however, it does add new songs!
-17 from those new songs are songs that previously at least once were in a Smash Remix version, but they were removed, 6 of them are straight up scrapped songs that never appeared in any Smash Remix version, meaning they never saw the light of day, 28 of them are entirely new songs made for the mod, 46 of them are old versions of already existing songs that are still in Smash Remix to this day, 6 of them are even older versions of already existing songs, and 9 of them are Beta versions, meaning they are versions of songs that were exclusive to play testing and were later improved in the future until the Smash Remix version these songs were came out, giving a total of 112 new songs (only 51 if you only count the new songs and not the Old, Older or Beta songs)!
+A3: Technically, no, the only "new" character and stage added is Sandbag (Boss character for Jigglypuff) and Home-run Contest (now an Alt for Duel Zone) respectively, it doesn't add any new items or game modes, however, it does add new songs!
+20 from those new songs are songs that previously at least once were in a Smash Remix version, but they were removed, 3 of them are straight up scrapped songs that never appeared in any Smash Remix version, meaning they never saw the light of day and 20 of them are entirely new songs made for the mod, giving a total of 43 new songs!

-Q4: What does Lite Edition change?

-A4: It's the same as the normal version, except it removes the Old, Older and Beta versions of the songs.

-Q5: Can i use this mod for my tournament?
+Q4: Can i use this mod for my tournament?

-A5: Yes, you can!
+A4: Yes, you can!
 That's why there's an extended Tournament SSS in the mod!
 It's optional though, meaning that if you want, you can still use vanilla Smash Remix for your tournaments!

 # Modder's FAQ/Q&A